In this guide we’ll look at the best morticers for the UK market.

 More Detailed Morticer Reviews

-The Lumberjack STM16 16mm Bench Top Morticer with Sliding Table is the best morticer because, it has a sliding table on the market.
+The Lumberjack STM16 16 mm Bench Morticer with Sliding Table is one of the best morticers with a sliding table on the market.
 It has a 370 Watt motor and interchangeable chucks.

-The sliding table on this product makes it much easier to use and more efficient.
-It allows you to create longer rectangular joints without realigning everything, thus saving you time.
-It also allows you to easily cut multiple mortice holes without having to move and realign the table as it simply slides to the next location to cut.
+The sliding table makes the morticer more efficient and much easier to operate.
+Longer rectangular joints can be created without needing to realign – a great time-saver.
+It also allows multiple mortice holes to be cut without having to move and realign the table as it simply slides to the next cutting location.

-This morticer also features interchangeable chucks which allows you to use a wider array of augers and chisels.
-This means you can create a variety of joints from small, intricate mortice joints all the way up to large, robust ones.
-The morticer can easily cope with chisels up to 16mm.
+This Lumberjack mortiser also features interchangeable chucks so a wider array of augers and chisels can be accommodated.
+Thus a a variety of joints can be created from small, intricate mortices all the way up to large, robust ones.
+The mortiser can also handle chisels up to 16 mm.

 Overall this is a great morticer as it is powerful and adjustable making it a versatile machine for all your morticing needs.

-The Charnwood W316P Morticer & Chisels Package Deal is another good morticer that features a cast iron head and table, 375w motor and comes with an included 4-piece chisel set.
+The Charnwood W316P Morticer & Chisels Package Deal is another good option that features a cast iron head and table, a 375 Watt motor and a 4-piece chisel set.

 The cast iron head and table make this morticer strong and secure and enable safe and easy cutting.
-The wood can be easily secured making that task go more smoothly.
-The 375 motor is powerful and allows for easy and clean cutting.
-This morticer also features a sliding table for quick and easy production of multiple joints.
+The 375 Watt motor is powerful and allows for easy and clean cutting.
+This Charnwood morticer also features a sliding table for quick and easy production of multiple joints.

 Having a 4-piece chisel set included is great as it allows you to get started straight away on a variety of mortice joints.
-The set includes the most commonly required sizes of 1/4″, 3/8″, 1/2″ and 5/8″ hollow chisel and bits.
+The set includes the more common sizes of 1/4″, 3/8″, 1/2″ and 5/8″ hollow chisel and bits.

-The WEN 43012 Cast Iron Bench Mortiser is another powerful morticer which features a 5-amp motor, a large 13-1/2 by 6-inch table and can create holes with a depth of up to 3 inches (7.62 cm).
+The Wen 43012 Cast Iron Bench Mortiser is another powerful mortiser that features a 5-amp motor, a large 13-1/2 by 6-inch table and can create holes with a depth of up to 3 inches (7.62 cm).

-The is a 5amp or 600w morticer which provides power and speed, allowing you to cut fast and efficiently.
+This is a 600 Watt mortiser that provides plenty of power and speed for you to cut fast and efficiently.
 This also enables you to cut very hard and seasoned woods.
 The cast iron table is large allowing you to work with bigger pieces.
-This mortiser is great for bigger furniture due to its ability to cut up to 3 inches deep.
-This makes it perfect for creating larger pieces of furniture as you can create very strong tenon and mortice joints.
+This Wen mortiser is great for using on larger pieces of furniture since it can cut down to 3 inches deep for very strong mortise and tenon joints.

-This product is ideal for heavy-duty work on hardwoods and larger pieces of furniture, but it is also adaptable enough for intricate work.
+This mortising machine is ideal for heavy-duty work on hardwoods and larger pieces of furniture, but it can also be adapted for more intricate work.

-The gas strut allows you to very easily move the cutting portion of the morticer up and down.
-This allows you to work smoothly as it will not fall or rise too quickly, enabling you to create smooth and nicely finished cuts.
+The gas strut allows you to easily move the cutting portion of the morticer up and down.
+This allows you to work smoothly as it will not fall or rise too quickly, so you can create smooth and nicely finished cuts.
 The 180-degree head is useful if you need to position it in tricky angles or if the wood you are using is not perfectly square.

-This is a good morticer that is very adaptable and suitable for more complex work.
+This is a top quality morticer that is very adaptable and suitable for complex work.

-When chosing a morticer (mortiser) there are several considerations to make when choosing the right morticer for your needs
+When chosing a morticer (mortiser) there are several considerations to make when choosing the right one for your needs.

 Cast iron head